-The Real Estate Agent’s Guide to Hyperlocal Marketing
+The Guide to Hyperlocal Marketing for Real Estate

 When Craig Beggins received his real estate license at 18, his father, a Tampa, Fla., developer, told him to learn everything he could about the 83-acre, 300-lot Apollo Beach neighborhood Beggins still calls home.